Tedlion/llvm-project/clang-tools-extra/class-wrapper/README.md

 # About Class Wrapper
 Class Wrapper is designed to be an independent tool to wrap all code of a build target with one single class.
 So that multiple objects of the class can be created without copying the text section.
-Furthermore, functions and variables of different objects can be visited with the universal interface.
+Furthermore, types, functions and variables of different objects can be accessed by the universal class members interface.

 # Design Details
 ## Input Multiple CompilationDatabase

-## Scanning Once
+## Scanning Each Source File
 Find all TypeDecl, FunctionDecl, and VarDecl.

 One map for each target, record (**name**(as key), src_location(for replacement), hash(to check consistency))

-Decide the namespace for each TypeDecl.
+Decide the class for each TypeDecl.

 Decide the class each function and variable should be in.